-The Hunting & Fishing Almanac is made possible through just such collaboration.
-With the help of NWTF, Alabama Farmers Cooperative, and H. T. Hackney Co., we are pleased to be able to provide this ready-reference guide to hunting and fishing to retailers to give to their customers free.
+With the help of H. T. Hackney Co. and Alabama Farmers Cooperative, we are pleased to be able to provide this ready-reference hunting and fishing guide to retailers to give to their customers free.
 This partnership results in getting the Almanac in the hands of rank and file hunters and fishermen through hundreds of stores at the local level.
 Great Days Outdoors has greatly expanded the reach of the Almanac through email distribution.

 How to Use the Almanac

 Hayes continues,” Though hunting is generally poorest at the time of the full moon and is generally best when the night is totally dark, at all times—during favorable weather—when the moon rises during the daylight hours the days will be above average for hunting while at those times when the moon rises during the hours of darkness hunting will produce below average results.”

-For example, the special Youth Deer Season is open November 10, 11, 12, and 13 this year.
-Looking at the Almanac, these dates fall during a period of the last quarter of the moon, and most significantly, on days when the moon is up during daylight hours.
+For example, the special Youth Deer Season is open November 9, 10, 11, and 12 this year.
+Looking at the Almanac, these dates fall during a period of the new moon, and most significantly, on days when the moon is up during daylight hours.
 Youth Deer days this year should offer excellent hunting opportunity—if the weather will cooperate.
 Take advantage of this special opportunity to introduce a kid to hunting at a prime time.

 An additional 1,000 copies of the Almanac have been custom-printed for other businesses, such as Finchburg Grocery and Gettin’ Outdoors Radio with Big Daddy Lawler.